IDEX (IEX)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Thankfully, IDEX’s 7.9% annualized revenue growth over the last five years was decent.
+Thankfully, IDEX’s 8% annualized revenue growth over the last five years was decent.
 Its growth was slightly above the average industrials company and shows its offerings resonate with customers.

 IDEX Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-IDEX’s recent performance shows its demand has slowed as its annualized revenue growth of 1.9% over the last two years was below its five-year trend.
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+IDEX’s recent performance shows its demand has slowed as its annualized revenue growth of 2.8% over the last two years was below its five-year trend.
 IDEX Year-On-Year Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 3.4% over the next 12 months.
-Although this projection implies its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 2.2% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and indicates its newer products and services will not lead to better top-line performance yet.

 6. Gross Margin & Pricing Power

 IDEX has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
 Its margin also signals it sells differentiated products, not commodities.
-As you can see below, it averaged an elite 44.6% gross margin over the last five years.
-Said differently, roughly $44.60 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+As you can see below, it averaged an elite 44.5% gross margin over the last five years.
+That means IDEX only paid its suppliers $55.45 for every $100 in revenue.
 IDEX Trailing 12-Month Gross Margin

-IDEX’s gross profit margin came in at 44.5% this quarter, in line with the same quarter last year.
+IDEX produced a 43.1% gross profit margin in Q4, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Analyzing the trend in its profitability, IDEX’s operating margin decreased by 3.1 percentage points over the last five years.
+Looking at the trend in its profitability, IDEX’s operating margin decreased by 2.8 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 IDEX Trailing 12-Month Operating Margin (GAAP)